Mishkacodelover/the_coolestApi_withLove/README.md

 ```

-3. Command to list our containers and verify that it has been created successfully:
+3. Command to list the containers and verify that it has been created successfully:

 ```sh
 docker images

 ```

-4. Command to run our container:
+4. Command to run the container:

 ```sh
 docker run -it -p 3000:8000 the_coolestapi